CharonSSS/RSS-Origin/README.md

 - ### _RSS-Origin RSSTexture&TopoRevamp_

 **_RSS-Origin RSSTexture&TopoRevamp_** is an overhaul to some of the RSS celestials.
-I've done a widely search for information and figure out some of the RSS celestials are using wrong surface textures and topograhy maps, so this mod's purpose is to fix those issues.
+I've done a widely search for information and figure out some of the RSS celestials are using wrong and misaligned surface textures and topograhy maps, so this mod's purpose is to fix those issues.
 Different texture resolutions are provided (4k, 8k and 16k).

 ### Don't forget to read "[Installation Guide](README.md#installation-guide)" before installation!